-- 1. Students progressing satisfactorily according to the BSN plan of study. - 2.
-Students progressing satisfactorily according to the BSN plan of study prior to taking a one year leave of absence. - 3.
+- 1. Students progressing satisfactorily according to their plan of study. - 2.
+Students progressing satisfactorily according to their plan of study prior to taking a one year leave of absence. - 3.
 Students who were dismissed from the nursing program for failure to maintain satisfactory academic progression and apply for readmission.